isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 \lineheader{Projects}

-* **My Playbook** (github.com/isaaclo123/my-playbook)
-    * Created a Ansible playbook for deploying my personal applications to a Debian VPS instance.
-      Used Nginx as a reverse proxy for applications like the ZNC IRC bouncer and the Radicale calendar server.
-* **NixOS Configuration** (github.com/isaaclo123/nix-config)
-    * Created configuration files for declarative and revertable software deployments for my personal computer running NixOS.
-All configuration files are written in the Nix expression language, with Home-manager used for dotfile management.
+* **Transcriber bot** (github.com/isaaclo123/transcriber_bot)
+    * Wrote a python bot for transcribing the text within reddit image posts, helping to aid the visually impaired.
+Used machine learning with OpenCV and Pytesseract to read text from images, Sqlite for logging information, and coverage/pytest for testing.
 * **InFarm** (devpost.com/software/minnehacks)
     * Created a SMS service to help farmers in developing countries advance their personal education and increase their agricultural productivity.
 Wrote the service with Twilio and Node.js.
 Submitted for Minnehack 2019.
-* **Transcriber bot** (github.com/isaaclo123/transcriber_bot)
-    * Wrote a python bot for transcribing the text within reddit image posts, helping to aid the visually impaired.
-Used machine learning with OpenCV and Pytesseract to read text from images, Sqlite for logging information, and coverage/pytest for testing.
-* **Personal Website** (isaaclo.site)
-    * Designed and created my personal website with HTML, SASS/CSS, and Javascript, using Webpack for build minification and optimization.
+* **NixOS Configuration** (github.com/isaaclo123/nix-config)
+    * Created configuration files for declarative and revertable software deployments for my personal computer running NixOS.
+All configuration files are written in the Nix expression language, with Home-manager used for dotfile management.
+* **My Playbook** (github.com/isaaclo123/my-playbook)
+    * Created a Ansible playbook for consistent and declarative deployments of my personal applications to a Debian VPS instance.
+Used Nginx as a reverse proxy for applications like the ZNC IRC bouncer and the Radicale calendar server.